-In point-to-point mode, unless data transmit delay or minimum data length have been set, the base station will transmit whatever data is in its buffer limited to 208 bytes or as limited by the base slot size.
+In point-to-point mode, the base station will transmit whatever data is in its buffer limited to 65,536 bytes or as limited by the base slot size.
 If the base station has more data than can be sent on one hop, the remaining data will be sent on subsequent hops.
 In addition to the data, the base station adds some information to the transmission over the RF link.
 It adds the address of the remote to which it is transmitting, even though in a point-to-point mode there is only one remote.
-It also adds a sequence number to identify the transmissions and retransmitting unsuccessful transmissions.
+It also adds a sequence number to identify the transmissions to the remote.
+This is needed in the case of acknowledging successful transmissions and retransmitting unsuccessful transmissions.
 Also added is a 24-bit CRC to allow the base to check the received transmission if it was received without errors.
 If no acknowledgment is received, the base station will retransmit the same data on the next frequency hop.

-In point-to-point mode, a remote will transmit whatever data is in its buffer up to the limit of its maximum data length.
-If desired, minimum data length and data transmit delay can also be set, which force the remote to wait until a certain amount of data is available or the specified delay is exceeded before transmitting.
+In point-to-point mode, a remote will transmit whatever data is in its buffer up to the limit of it's transmit slot or slots.
 If the remote has more data than can be sent on one hop, it will send as much data as possible as a packet, adding its own address, a packet sequence number and 24-bit CRC.
 These additional bytes are transparent to the user application if the protocol mode is 00 (which is the default).
 In the event a remote has more data to send, the data will be sent on subsequent hops.
 If the transmission is received by the base station without errors, the base station will acknowledge the transmission.
 If the remote does not receive an acknowledgment, it will retransmit the data on the next frequency hop.
 To the user application, acknowledgments and retransmissions all take place behind the scenes without the need for user intervention.

-The WIT2410 has a point-to-point direct mode which fixes the remote radio's handle at 30H.
+The WIT2411 has a point-to-point direct mode which fixes the remote radio's handle at 30H.
 This mode is recommended for point-to-point applications, especially if the remote is likely to periodically leave and re-enter the coverage area of the base.
 See the section on Network Commands for details of this mode.